multiversx/mx-chain-chainwalkers/v2/README.md

 ## Up and Running

-This parser has two entry points, each of which writes a json response to stdout.
+This tool has two entry points:

 1. `get_height.sh`: returns the current height of the Blockchain (actually, of the Elrond Metachain).
 2. `parse_blocks.sh [int, int, ...]`: returns an array of blocks (actually, the Elrond Hyperblocks, an abstract structure derived from the Metablock), along with their transactions (if any).